a10kiloham/transit-tracker/docs/docs/02-user-manual/03-troubleshooting.md

 If you're experiencing issues with your Transit Tracker, please check the following troubleshooting steps.
 If you still need help, you can [ask on GitHub Discussions](https://github.com/EastsideUrbanism/transit-tracker/discussions/categories/q-a).

+## Common Issues

+### Display is completely blank when powered on

+Try using the [brightness buttons](./99-faq/brightness.mdx) to increase the brightness of the display.

 ## Status Messages

 If you see a status message on your Transit Tracker instead of the schedule, that can help diagnose an issue.
 Here are the possible status messages and their meanings.